a20351766/udo.1.4.0/docs/source/developapps/architecture.md

 See how the state diagram describes how commercial papers change over time, and how specific transactions govern the life cycle transitions.
-In Hypledger Fabric, smart contracts implement transaction logic that transition commercial papers between their different states.
+In Hypledger UDO, smart contracts implement transaction logic that transition commercial papers between their different states.
 Commercial paper states are actually held in the ledger world state; so let's take a closer look at them.